dekuNukem/ATX4VC/device_specific/og_mac.md

 ### Nothing Happens

-* Check for shorts on power rails, you can measure it on the analog board after removing the paper insulation.
+* Check for shorts on power rails, you can measure it on the back of analog board after removing the paper insulation.

 ![Alt text](photos/pinout.png)